Package 'rasterpic'

 This function preserves the CRS of x when applicable.
 For optimal results, do not use geographic coordinates (longitude/latitude).

-See Value and Notes in terra::crs().
+See the Value and Notes sections in terra::crs().

 Value